arnoulddw/transcriber-enterprise/tests/README.md

 -   **Test Failures:** If a test fails, check the logs for detailed error messages.
 -   **Database Issues:** Ensure the test database is properly configured and running.
 The `clean_db` fixture should handle most database state issues.
+-   **`pytest: command not found`:** If you encounter this error, it likely means the Docker image is stale.
+Rebuild it with `docker compose build --no-cache transcriber-platform` to ensure all dependencies are installed correctly.

 ## Adding New Tests